BA in Studio Art

 ART 3161C Alternative Media, 4 credits

-Art Electives ( 8 credits/ two courses in either studio art or upper level art history)
+Art Electives ( 8 credits/ two courses in either upper level studio art or upper level art history)

 Senior Seminar (4 credits/one course)